libjohn/libjohn.github.io/openrefine/11-handson3.md

 3. Transforming:  Adding columns and using fill-down to fill in data

 Basically you are making minor changes to the shape of the data by transforming some horizontal data into a more vertical format.
 This is a common data wrangling need.
-Below are two tables, cropped, to briefly illustrate the before data wrangling table \@ref(tab:before-table) and after data wrangling result \@ref(tab:wrangled-table).
+Below are two tables, cropped, to briefly illustrate the before data wrangling table \@ref(tab:beforetable) and after data wrangling result \@ref(tab:wrangled-table).
 I encourage you to [download](https://github.com/libjohn/openrefine/raw/master/data/salary.xlsx) the Excel spreadsheet to look through the raw data.^[The data, “Salary.xslx”, are NBA salary data.]
 Doing so will help you see how the data transformation progresses.